exander77/proton-bridge-android/README.md

 SMTP uses port 1025.

 # Setting up Android
-I suggest turning of Battery Optimization for the Termux application or it may (and will) be shut down regularly by system.
+I suggest turning off Battery Optimization for the Termux application or it may (and will) be shut down regularly by system.

 # Prebuilt releases?